Book Tickets Online

 AboutMust see views of Northern Ireland's largest seabird colony and a chance to explore Rathlin's unique 'upside down' lighthouse part of the Great Lighthouses of Ireland Trail.

 Just six miles off County Antrim's north coast, Rathlin Island is a world away from the hustle and bustle of everyday life.
-Before you step ashore, look out for gannets, gulls and dolphins during the ferry crossing.
-There are regular ferry crossings through the spring and summer season but make sure to book in advance.
+Before you step ashore, look out for gannets, gulls and dolphins during the ferry crossing from Ballycastle.
+There are regular ferry crossings through the season but make sure to book in advance.

-In summer, the seabird colony is a real assault on the senses – the sight and sound of tens of thousands of birds, including puffins, razorbills, guillemots and kittiwakes, congregating is like nothing else.
+In summer, the seabird colony is a real assault on the senses – the up-close views and sound of tens of thousands of birds, including puffins, razorbills, guillemots, fulmars and kittiwakes congreating is like nothing else.

 Friendly staff and volunteers are always on hand to answer any questions you may have, and binoculars and telescopes are available to use free of charge.

 Please note that while the main visitor centre at the West Light Seabird Centre is accessible there are 98 steps down the cliffside to the viewing platform and a further 64 steps to bottom floor of the lighthouse.
 Registered guide dogs can access the Visitor Centre.
 Other dogs must be tied up outside the Visitor Centre during a visit.

 - Open Mondays

 - Picnic Area

 Admission to the West Light Seabird Centre is free to RSPB members and under 5s.
 For non-members there is a charge of £5 for adults, £3.50 for students and £2.50 for children.